Restaurant Format

 How to Read a Chinese Food Court Menu

 A Chinese food court menu is usually format-driven: rice plates, noodle soups, barbecue meats, dumplings, regional snacks, bubble tea, desserts, and rotating combo meals.
+Reading it well usually starts with speed and stall format before it starts with cuisine history.

 Format map